 What can I do about family and relationship issues?

-There are several steps that you can take that may help you manage challenges in your relationships.
+There are several steps you can take that may help you manage your relationship issues.
 Try to remember to:

-- Make a “communication plan” for expressing your thoughts and feelings with those you care about, thinking through what you want to say and how to say it
+- Make a “communication plan” for expressing your thoughts and feelings with those you care about; think about what you want to say and how to say it.

-- Find something social to do—this may be a hobby, a Veterans’ group, volunteer work, or being involved in a place of worship
+- Find something social to do — a hobby, a Veterans’ group, volunteer work, or participation in a place of worship.

-- Find ways to spend fun time together that are not too emotionally or physically demanding
+- Discover ways you can spend time with others in ways that aren’t too emotionally or physically demanding.

-Every day, Veterans connect with useful resources and effective support for family and relationship issues.
-If family problems and relationship problems are affecting your health and well-being or getting in the way of your happiness, work, or daily activities, you may want to reach out for support.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective support for family and relationship issues.
+If family or relationship problems are affecting your health and well-being or getting in the way of your happiness, work, or daily activities, you may want to reach out for support.
 This is especially important to take care of immediately if violence or physical aggression is a part of your relationships.
 Consider connecting with:

 - A mental health professional, such as a family therapist or counselor

-Explore these resources for more information about family problems and relationship problems in Veterans.
+Explore these resources for more information about family problems and relationship problems.

-Learn more about the possible associations between family and relationship problems and other issues such as stress and anxiety, depression, posttraumatic stress, a history of military sexual trauma, and alcohol or drug problems.
+Learn more about what you can do if you are experiencing specific concerns related to family and relationship problems, such as stress and anxiety, depression, posttraumatic stress, a history of military sexual trauma, and alcohol or drug problems.